dgroomes/browser-extension-framework/README.md

 * [ ] Debugging in Firefox is broken for me on my mac.
 I can't get it to show logs or sources, even when I try an official extension example like 'beastify'.
 It does not work like the [Extension workshop docs](https://extensionworkshop.com/documentation/develop/debugging/#debugging-popups) say it should.
 I need to try on my Windows computer.
+* [ ] Can I use interfaces for `BackendWiring` and `PageWiring`?
+It has been a journey to experiment with Deno, TypeScript, ts-loader and webpack and frequently face surprising restrictions in the way we can write TypeScript code.
+There are problems with something about final or non-extendable interfaces (seemed to be more of a Deno restriction) and then there are problems with cyclic dependencies (seemingly a ts-loader/webpack problem, I was not facing it with Deno).
+      Anyway, `BackendWiring` is only usefully exposed to the user as an interface, not an abstract class.
+Can I make it an interface?

 Finished items: